trevor403/GBA-Multiboot-Python/Readme.md

-# GBA Multiboot uploader for Raspberry pi
+# GBA Multiboot uploader for Adafruit FT232H
 This is a Python port of the project hosted [here](https://github.com/akkera102/gba_01_multiboot).
 This Python script can be used to upload a multiboot ROM to a Gameboy Advance using the link cable.